gnachman/iterm2-website/source/_includes/documentation-preferences-appearance.md

 ### Windows

 #### Show window number in title bar
 If selected, window titles include the window number.
 You can navigate to a window by pressing cmd-opt-N where N is the window number.
-You can also change which modifiers are used in **Preferences > Keys**.
+You can also change which modifiers are used in **Settings > Keys**.

 #### Heavy border around windows in light mode
 In light mode (or when there is a pane with transparency), window borders can be hard to see.
 Enabling this setting draws a thicker border around windows.